+Sign in to any of the following using your library card number and your PIN/password.
 If you need to reset your library card PIN/password, search for, renew or reserve physical library items, visit our online catalogue.

-Movie and Documentary Streaming
+- Movie & Documentary Streaming (Beamafilm)

 Kāpiti Coast District Libraries have subscribed to Beamafilm so that you may enjoy free movie and documentary streaming.

 Beamafilm is Australasia’s most innovative movie streaming platform where any movie-lover can stream the best in ad-free on-demand cinema for FREE whilst supporting independent film.

 Use your library card to sign up and access Beamafilm through your online browser, or via the iOS or Android apps.